usccolumbia/matglobalmapping/README.md

     - 2.0 For global density and property analysis, The dataset avaliable in this respository is is enough to reproduce the global distribution map in our paper (figure 2,4,5,6)

-    For target group analysis WRT. global distribution, there are 2 senerios.
+    For target group analysis WRT. global distribution, there are 2 senerios. (figure 3)

     - 2.1 your target group of materials is from MP dataset with known their MP ids.
-            The dataset avaliable in this respository is is enough to reproduce the global distribution map in our paper(figure 3)
+            The dataset avaliable in this respository is is enough to reproduce the global distribution map in our paper

     - 2.2 you have a group of materials not from MP dataset with their structure file as .cif.